 - Contemporary Applied Arts, London, 2003 - present

-This considers a philosophical and material approach to making, questioning the role of the museum archive to conserve the material artefact whilst at the same time preserve the native language of making evident in the process.
+This has considered both a philosophical and material approach to making; questioning the role of the museum archive to conserve the material artefact whilst at the same time preserve the native language of making evident in the process.

-Seminars and workshops related to the Parka have allowed a dialogue to continue in consultation with other makers and researchers.
-This includes events at Contemporary Applied Arts, London, Mission Gallery, Swansea and Craft in the Bay, Cardiff.
+Seminars and workshops related to the Parka have allowed a dialogue to continue in consultation with other makers and researchers, including forums at Contemporary Applied Arts, London, Mission Gallery, Swansea and Craft in the Bay, Cardiff.

-Having trained in Embroidery, Textiles and Visual Art Shellie brings a particular sensibility towards working with materials with an emphasis on the hands on and hand made, placing an emphasis on experimentation through making, whereby learners develop ‘A tolerance for ambiguity and a certain playfulness with ideas’, as Steers and Addison and Burgess suggest, (2003:27), enabling them to be resourceful and innovative, active and engaged.
+Having trained in Embroidery, Textiles and Visual Art, Shellie brings a particular sensibility towards working with soft materials with an emphasis on the hands- on and handmade, placing an emphasis on experimentation through making, whereby learners develop ‘A tolerance for ambiguity and a certain playfulness with ideas’, as Steers and Addison and Burgess suggest, (2003:27), enabling them to be resourceful and innovative, active and engaged.

 She is interested in what is perceived as ‘skill’, and what might be distinguished as ‘crafted’ without placing limitations or restrictions on the work.
 The idea of context is critical to this discussion.
 This underlying approach underpins her philosophy towards practice.

 In close consultation with the presenter Kevin McCloud and the research team at Optomen Television, for channel 4,

 Shellie was commissioned to recreate a Native Alaskan Parka for edutainment television documentary, ‘Kevin McCloud’s Manmade Home’ (featured in Series 2, Episode 4, October 13th, 2013).